-Mobile analytics
+Mobile Analytics

-Tourism | Visitor Management Gianni Dugheri | Municipality of Florence, Statistical Office, Manager gianni.dugheri@comune.fi.it he city of Florence is daily reached by thousands of people who $oldsymbol{\perp}$ arrive for different reasons: job, tourism, to visit friends and relatives; in other words, city users.
+Tourism | Visitor Management

+Gianni Dugheri | Municipality of Florence, Statistical Office, Manager he city of Florence is daily reached by thousands of L people who arrive for different reasons: job, tourism, to visit friends and relatives; in other words, city users.
 The main aim at the basis of the project is to monitor the flow of people in the Historic Centre of Florence.
 The project consists of the acquisition of data deriving from the telephone traffic of two of the main telephone operators in Italy, in order to integrate the information already available on tourism and on the utilization of the city by the city users.
 This is an absolute novelty since similar experiences are not known at a municipal level, and only a few of them at a wider territorial level.